Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

   }
 ```

 Now we print out a name given to us from the command line, as so `./a.out Samir`.
-Take a moment to think about whether you understand the change I just made.
+Take a moment to think about whether you understand the change I made.

 <details markdown="1">
   <summary>Can you explain what argc is and why I check if it is 2?
 Why not 1?
 Why do I index 1 into argv if C arrays are zero indexed?</summary>